codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

 ```

 ### Create the Background Worker
 The next step is to create the Background Worker.
-This will poll the **CodeProject SenseAI Server** for commands, process any commands it finds, and return the result to the **CodeProject SenseAI Server**.
+This will poll the **CodeProject.AI Server** for commands, process any commands it finds, and return the result to the **CodeProject.AI Server**.

-The Worker will use the SenseAI AnalysisLayer .NET SDK to communicate with the **CodeProject SenseAI Server** and process the request and response values.
-Add a Project Reference to the `CodeProject.SenseAI.AnalysisLayer.SDK` project.
+The Worker will use the CodeProject.AI AnalysisLayer .NET SDK to communicate with the **CodeProject.AI Server** and process the request and response values.
+Add a Project Reference to the `CodeProject.AI.AnalysisLayer.SDK` project.
 This is a preliminary implementation and will change in the future, mainly to add features, so this code will require minimal changes going forward.
 #### Add required references ####
 In addition, we will be using the SkiaSharp library to provide cross platform graphics support as well as support for images not supported by the Windows `System.Drawing` library.
 Add the following NuGet packages to the project:
 - `SkiaSharp.Views.Desktop.Common` to include the SkiaSharp core and interoperability with System.Drawing.